-Subsection (b) provides that where a claim was made that an article represents a trade secret prior to the effective date of these rules, but no agency determination was made, it shall be protected as a claimed trade secret under these rules for 60 days after the effective date of these rules.
+Subsection (b) was modified in response to public comment received during First Notice.
+(See P.C.
+10, pp. 1-3.)
+It now provides that where a claim was made that an article represents a trade secret prior to the effective date of these rules, but no agency determination was made, it shall be protected as a claimed trade secret under these rules for 60 days after the effective date of these rules.
 During this 60 day period, owners of such information should review such articles.
 If they wish to retain the claimed status for such articles, these owners must provide the agency with the information required in Section 120.201(a), i.e. a claim letter; a copy of the article marked as provided in Section 120.302; and either a statement of justification or a limited waiver of statutory deadlines.
+The 30-day "grace period" for all articles, including those that were never claimed as trade secrets, has been eliminated in response to comment that it was both unreasonably burdensome and unnecessarily solicitous of owners who themselves had failed to protect their articles.
+The Board also notes that these owners have been on notice of these new procedures for several months and have had a de facto" grace period in which to submit a claim.